-Tip 6: Complete all custom documents
+Tip 7: Complete your customs documents

 What should you take into account when completing these documents?

 - Describe each article separately and as accurately as possible

-- Enter the number, weight (in gram) and value (in €).
+- Enter the number, weight (in gram) and value (in €)

-- Also state the total weight and total value of the content.
+- Also state the total weight and total value of the content

 - Specify each item with a 6-digit HS Goods Code of the World Customs Union and state the country of origin / production.
 You can look up these here.

 - Always put your signature on the customs form.
-In the absence of the signature, this may lead to delays.
+In the absence of the signature, this may lead to delays

-Please make sure to always add an item value - even if you are sending gifts or product samples.
+- Please make sure to always add an item value - even if you are sending gifts or product samples.
 Leaving item values on 0€ will result in delays and, in some cases, in returns to you.

 Incoterms are standardised international delivery terms which act as a contract between the seller and the buyer.
 They determine the transport contract, insurance and who pays what costs associated with the delivery of a shipment.
 The type of Incoterm you use answers questions such as, "Which party is responsible for the shipping/insurance/imports costs?" and "Who is responsible for customs clearance?"